raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 PADDING octets of any value MUST be accepted in the messages received.

 The Encryption Padding TLV may be included in either a DSO request, response, or both.
-If a request is received with a Encryption Padding TLV, then the response SHOULD also include an Encryption Padding TLV.
+As in {{!RFC7830}} if a request is received with a Encryption Padding TLV, then the response MUST also include an Encryption Padding TLV.

 The length of padding is intentionally not specified in this document and is a function of current best practices with respect to the type and length of data in the preceding TLVs.
 See {{?I-D.ietf-dprive-padding-policy}}

-# Session Lifecycle and Timers {#lifecycle}
+# DSO Session Lifecycle and Timers {#lifecycle}

-## Session Initiation
+## DSO Session Initiation

 A session begins when a client makes a new connection to a server.

-A DSO session MAY begin as described in {{details}}.....
+A DSO session begin as described in {{establishment}}.

-The client may perform as many DNS operations as it wishes using the newly created session.
+The client may perform as many DNS operations as it wishes using the newly created DSO session.
 Operations SHOULD be pipelined (i.e., the client doesn't need wait for a response before sending the next message).
-The server MUST act on messages in the order they are received, but responses to those messages MAY be sent out of order, if appropriate.
+The server MUST act on messages in the order they are transmitted, but responses to those messages MAY be sent out of order, if appropriate.

 ## Timers

-Two timer values are associated with a session: the inactivity timeout, and the keepalive interval.
+Two timer values are associated with a DSO session: the inactivity timeout, and the keepalive interval.

-The first timer value, the inactivity timeout, is the maximum time for which a client may speculatively keep a session open in the expectation that it may have future requests to send to that server.
+The first timer value, the inactivity timeout, is the maximum time for which a client may speculatively keep a DSO session open in the expectation that it may have future requests to send to that server.

-The second timer value, the keepalive interval, is the maximum permitted interval between client messages to the server if the client wishes to keep the session alive.
+The second timer value, the keepalive interval, is the maximum permitted interval between client messages to the server if the client wishes to keep the DSO session alive.

 The two timer values are independent.
 The inactivity timeout may be lower, the same, or higher than the keepalive interval, though in most cases the inactivity timeout is